smgoldade/neschess/README.md

-# nesrpg
+# neschess
-An RPG.
-Made for the NES!
+Chess on the NES!
-At least that's the goal.
+The long term goal of this project is to develop a powerful chess engine on the NES.

 ## Recognition
 This project derives pretty much all necessary information needed for programming the NES from